Don't Let Hidden Or High Fees Eat Into Your Retirement Savings

 In a recent article for the Huffington Post, columnist Dean Baker noted that the average annual fee paid on IRA balances is now 1%.
 And many people pay much more.
 Now, a 1% fee may not seem like much, but when you consider that Americans hold $8 trillion in their IRAs, that equals $8 billion in fees paid every year.

 Short of stuffing your retirement savings under your mattress, you can’t avoid fees completely.
-However, self-directed IRAs give you greater control over the fees you pay, as well as over the choice of assets you invest in using your account.
+However, you can have great control over self-directed IRA fees, as well as over the choice of assets you invest in using your account.

 How You’re Charged for Asset Transactions Makes a Difference